import psychopg2

 Most often, bodies are in JSON and you’ll decode them with {json}

-or {jsonlite}
+in Python or {jsonlite}

-.
-Depending on the API, you may have the option to request something other than JSON as the return.
+in R. Depending on the API, you may have the option to request something other than JSON as the return.
 I rarely need anything other than JSON.

-3.3.9 Common API patterns
+Common API Patterns

 Job APIs – HTTP is designed for relatively quick request-response cycles.
 If your API kicks off a long-running job, it’s rare to wait until the job is done to get a response.
-Instead, a common pattern is for the to return a
+Instead, a common pattern is to return a

 job-id

-which you can use to poll ajob-status
+, which you can use to poll ajob-status

 GET